advanced-js/syllabus/README.md

 ## Course Overview

 We will start with a review of fundamental concepts on logic, sets, numbers, proofs, functions, relations, and then dive into algorithms (with complexity analysis) and proceed with the course on the introduction to basic data structures such as graphs and trees.
-The course will be concluded with an introduction to abstract models of computation, i.e. Finite-state machines.
+The course will be concluded with an introduction to abstract models of computation, i.e. finite-state machines.
 The focus will be on building a comprehensive foundation for computational problem-solving in engineering:

 * Logic, Sets, and Functions
 * Relations